Table of Contents[Hide][Show]

 Green smoothies are made by blending large amounts of raw leafy green vegetables with fruit to soften and sweeten the taste.
-Typical vegetables included in green smoothies are kale, spinach, swiss chard, collard greens, celery, broccoli, and parsley.
+Typical vegetables included in green smoothies are cruciferous vegetables like kale, broccoli, collard greens, maca (usually as a supplemental powder) as well as others like spinach, swiss chard, celery, and parsley.

-Is the green smoothie fad a truly healthy habit over the long term or can consumption of these seemingly healthy drinks in fact contribute to serious health problems?
+Is the green smoothie fad a truly healthy habit over the long term?
+Or, could regular consumption of these seemingly healthy drinks contribute to serious health problems over time?

 Raw Leafy Greens Contain High Oxalate Levels

-Frequent consumption of large quantities of raw, leafy green vegetables as occurs when a person drinks green smoothies can be deceiving at first as a person will probably initially feel great after adopting this habit particularly if he or she is coming off a highly processed, nutrient poor diet.
+Frequent consumption of large quantities of raw, leafy green vegetables blended up as green smoothies can be deceiving at first.
+This is because green drinks facilitate an initial detoxification process that makes a person feel great.
+This is especially true when coming off a highly processed, nutrient poor diet.

 Oxalate Toxicity Not a New Problem

-Oxalates can be deposited almost anywhere in the body and wherever they land, pain or worse is the result.
+Build-up of shards of oxalate crystals can occur almost anywhere in the body.
+Whatever tissue contains them, pain or worse is the result.

 75-90% of kidney stones are oxalate related with 10-15% of Americans afflicted at some point during their lives.
 As the star shaped crystalline stones pass from the kidney, they cause pressure and pain in the bladder and urethra and can actually tear up the walls of the urinary tract.